the-nexa-group/Avalonia.Markup.Declarative/readme.md

 - `src/Avalonia.Markup.Declarative/` - Core framework
 - `src/Avalonia.Markup.Declarative.SourceGenerator/` - Source generators
-- `src/AvaloniaExtensionGenerator/` - External library tool
 - `Samples/` - Example applications and patterns

 ## About This Fork

 This is a community-driven fork of AvaloniaUI/Avalonia.Markup.Declarative.
 The original repository serves as a proof-of-concept for writing Avalonia UI in pure C#.
-This fork builds upon that foundation with the goal of extending its capabilities and exploring the potential of C# markup as a more developed alternative to XAML.
+This fork builds upon that foundation with the goal of extending its capabilities and exploring the potential of C# markup as a complete alternative to XAML.

 ## License

 MIT

----

-**Note:** This is a community-driven project and not officially supported by the Avalonia team.
-For official Avalonia support, use their supported XAML approach.